Skip to content

 Jake Plummer_Umbo-Functional-Mushrooms_MyCO-Love-Mushroom-Chili-Recipe_1

-Recently I became a mushroom farmer.
+Recently, I became a mushroom farmer.
 Becoming a farmer of the Fungi gave me the opportunity to experiment with these culinary delights in my own diet.
 I love to cook and prepare food for people.
 Having these lovely mushrooms to experiment with and implement into recipes I love has allowed me to eliminate meat from my diet.

 Umbo-Functional-Mushrooms_MyCO-Love-Mushroom-Chili-Recipe_Jake-Plummer

-One such recipe I love is my Chili recipe.
+One such recipe I love is my Mushroom Chili recipe.
 I would like to share this recipe with you so you can explore living a life with one less dish containing meat.
 Your stomach can thank me later.

 I usually prepare my own beans, so if you do this you will need to soak your beans overnight or cook them in a pressure cooker the day of.
-I use a pressure cooker most times so I’m going to share with you my method using pressure cooked beans.
+I use a pressure cooker most times, so I’m going to share with you my method using pressure cooked beans.

-• 1 cup Pinto beans
+• 1 cup pinto beans

 • 1 cup black beans